Peter-D-Russell/Python-Technical-Test/README.md

     S - Summary report with just average number number of words per song

-Subsequent parameters have either one or two artists names.
+Subsequent parameters supply either one or two artists names.

-Ideas for Future Development
+Ideas for Testing/Future Development
 ----------------------------

 - Investigate reasons for some major acts (The Clash, The Undertones), return no songs.

-- Indicate reason for no songs found, e.g Artist Not Found, No Recordings Found, No Lyrics Found.
+- Return reason for no songs found, e.g Artist Not Found, No Recordings Found, No Lyrics Found.

 - Investigate why the number of songs returned varies from run to run, for the same artist.
   Possible causes could be a limit on the number of items returned by the Api, combined with random